Ringleader of whiskey theft operation gets sentence cut

 The scheme was exposed after the Franklin County sheriff's office received an anonymous tip that several missing Wild Turkey bourbon barrels were stashed on Curtsinger's property.

-Sheriff's officer found barrels containing bourbon behind an outbuilding on the property.
+Sheriff's officers found barrels containing bourbon behind an outbuilding on the property.
 The barrels had been sanded and spray-painted black on the tops and bottoms in what authorities believed was an effort to remove the distiller's marks.

 Investigators said they cracked not only whiskey thefts but a steroid-trafficking scheme as part of the investigation.